Oscar Fish Care Guide, the Intelligent Aquarium Pet

 The average size of Oscar fish in captivity is 12 inches, but they can grow up to 18 inches in the wild.
 In a sufficiently spacious aquarium, Oscar fish can grow as big as 16 inches.
 But they need a proper diet and stress-free life to attain that size.

 Oscar fish has a relatively long lifespan, which is 15 years on average.
-But if you can provide them an ideal condition and good care, few more years can be expected.
-Oscar fish surviving 20 years in an aquarium is not impossible.
+But if it is possible to provide them an ideal condition and good care, you can expect them a few more years to survive.
+Oscar fish living 20 years in an aquarium is not unlikely.
 Having so long time with an intelligent species can create emotional bonding between the pet and the owner.

 Some Popular Types of Oscar Fish